FObersteiner/uv-env/presentation/slides.md

 Florian Obersteiner (<f.obersteiner@kit.edu>), DM group, IMKASF

 - data management & IT
-- background: experimental atmospheric science
+- background: experimental atmospheric research
-- software development: Python, go, LabVIEW, Zig, ...
+- tech stack: Python, go, LabVIEW, Zig, ...
   - mostly on Linux
+  - current projects: web applications and containerization

 ---

 # Outline

-- Challenges in Python version and package management
+- challenges in Python version and package management
-- What is `uv` and how can it help
+- what is `uv` and how can it help?
-- Usage examples
+- usage examples & Q&A

 ---
 layout: image-right
 image: ./resources/python_environment.png
 ---

 # Motivation

-- Managing multiple Python versions and virtual environments required for package developement and collaboration
+- multiple Python versions and virtual environments required for package development and collaboration
-- Complexity: many existing tools like pyenv, pip, pipx, poetry, venv, conda ...
+- many existing tools like pyenv, pip, pipx, poetry, venv, conda ...
-- Especially for beginners, this can become a waste of time
+- especially for beginners, this can become a waste of time
+  - ...or even scare them away from Python, back to Matlab 😳

 <style>